LuaGunsX/DoordashClient/README.md

 * RetardAll - 34grjwelk fsdf hvgewfg4w5e grh643trf5jyh bgv4w5erf, **patched in 2017M**
 * SoundHell - Plays every sound in Workspace and mostly everywhere, **mostly patched in 2017L**, though if RespectFilteringEnabled is false it will work
 * SitAll - Makes everyone sit, **patched in 2021E**
-* Speed - Cumon step it up!!!
-* SuperJump - Makes you jump high
-* SwordAura - Killaura but if you have a sword
 * ToolCrash - Crashes the server with a tool, original method was made in 2020, version where it was patched is unknown
 * ToollessCrash - Crashes the server with a tool, original method was also made in 2020, version where it was patched is unknown
 ### FD